TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/01_lesson/lesson.md

 2. **Lesson**
 	* Discuss the Do Now:
 		* Ask the students what data type they thought would be helpful.
 They probably noticed that this was going to be difficult to do concisely without some other data type.
-		* Acknowledge that we need something that says "I am type Pet, which has three different attributes".
+		* Acknowledge that we need something that says "I am type Pet, which has three different qualities or attributes".
 	* **Class**: a user-defined type.
 		* On board write syntax for creating a class: `class Pet(object):`
 		* **Object** : the basis of object-oriented programming (OOP).
 Objects correspond to a real world thing that has certain attributes associated with it.